Multi-Instance Multi-Label Learning: Solving Single-Instance Multi-Label Problems through MIML Transformation

+In the second stage, \textsc{InsDif} learns from the transformed training set $ S^* = \{(B_1,Y_1),$ $(B_2,Y_2), \cdots, (B_m,Y_m)\}$.
+This task can be realized by any MIML learning algorithm.
+By default we use the \textsc{MimlNn} algorithm introduced in Section~\ref{sec:MIMLscene}.
+The use of other MIML algorithms for this stage will also be studied in the next section.

-The pseudo-code of \textsc{InsDif} is summarized in Table~\ref{table:InsDif}.
+The pseudo-code of \textsc{InsDif} is summarized in Appendix A (Table~\ref{table:InsDif}).
 In the first stage (Steps 1 to 2), \textsc{InsDif} transforms each example into a bag of instances by querying the class prototype vectors.
-In the second stage (Steps 3 to 5), the two-level classification structure is used to learn from the transformed data.
-Note that the two-level classification structure is actually a MIML learner, and any MIML algorithm can be used to realize the second stage of \textsc{InsDif}.
-Test example ${\bm x}^*$ is transformed into the corresponding bag representation $B^*$ and then fed to the learned classification structure for prediction.
+In the second stage (Step 3), an MIML algorithm is used to learn from the transformed data set.
+A test example ${\bm x}^*$ is then transformed into the corresponding bag representation $B^*$ and then fed to the learned MIML model.